Riley Stillman

-Riley Stillman (born March 9, 1998) is a Canadian professional ice hockey defenceman for the Bakersfield Condors of the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
+Riley Stillman (born March 9, 1998) is a Canadian professional ice hockey player who is a defenceman for the Bakersfield Condors of the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
 He was selected by the Florida Panthers in the fourth round, 114th overall, of the 2016 NHL entry draft.

 Playing career

 Junior

 Stillman played bantam and midget hockey within the Peterborough Petes organization before playing in the Ontario Junior Hockey League with the Cobourg Cougars in the 2014–15 season.
 He was selected prior to the season 63rd overall in the 2013 OHL Priority Selection by the Oshawa Generals.
 Stillman joined the Generals through the end season from the Cougars, featuring in 9 games.

 Following a promising rookie campaign on the blueline, posting 21 points in 62 games with the Generals, in the 2015–16 season, Stillman was selected in the 2016 NHL entry draft by the Florida Panthers, 114th overall.

 During his final junior season in 2017–18, Stillman was traded by the Generals to contending club, the Hamilton Bulldogs in exchange for future draft picks on December 28, 2017.

 On March 5, 2018, Stillman was signed to a three-year, entry-level contract with the Florida Panthers.
 He established new career highs with a combined 29 assists and 34 points, in helping the Bulldogs claim the J. Ross Robertson Cup.